asdf-format/asdf/docs/asdf/features.rst

 * The ``title`` of a value to get a short description of it.
 * The ``description`` of a value to get the longer description of it.

-In other cases, it maybe useful to store general descriptive information such as specific archival information about a given value in the file so that an archive can easily ingest the file into the archive, such as what is done with the ``archive_catalog`` information in the `rad schemas <https://github.com/spacetelescope/rad>`_ for the
+In other cases, it may be useful to store general descriptive information such as specific archival information about a given value in the file so that an archive can easily ingest the file into the archive, such as what is done with the ``archive_catalog`` information in the `rad schemas <https://github.com/spacetelescope/rad>`_ for the